Mehdi0x90/Web_Hacking/SQL Injection.md

 # SQL Injection
+SQL injection is a web security vulnerability that allows an attacker to interfere with the queries that an application makes to its database.
+It generally allows an attacker to view data that they are not normally able to retrieve.
+This might include data belonging to other users, or any other data that the application itself is able to access.
+In many cases, an attacker can modify or delete this data, causing persistent changes to the application's content or behaviour.

 ## Entry point detection
 the first thing you need to do is how to inject data in the query without breaking it.
 To do so you first need to find how to escape from the current context.